purposeindustries/nxify/README.md

 ## Arguments

-It waits for two parameters
+It waits for two arguments

 - path (String)   path to the image you'd like to modify
 - [pixelRatio=2]  the pixel ratio multiplier (default: 2)